danieljbae/youtube_screentime/README.md

 - What type of videos do I watch?
 - When do I watch said categories?

-Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the rapid increase of in technology usage.
+Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the increase in technology usage.

 ## Demo
 My watch history during the week of 10-4-2020